-Parametric variations of one or two variables are easy with GasTurb 14.
-For reproducing the following example go back to the program main window and select the 2 SPOOL TURBOFAN just below the Turbojet on the Jet Engines page.
-Click " Performance and open the file Demo_tf.CYF.
+Parametric variations of one or two variables are easy with GasTurb 15.
+For reproducing the following example go back to the program Welcome Window and select the 2 Spool Turbofan just below the Turbojet on the Jet Engines page.
+Click the Design button in the Main Window.
+This will take you to the Design Point Input window.
 Click the Design Point button to calculate a single cycle as a reference point.